 Technical computer skills and programming are well beyond my capabilities and graphic design is not my forte.
+That’s s where professionals who are adept in brand identity design come in.
 Although it was technically possible to set up a shopping cart on my own site and use that as my online storefront during those years, the task was overwhelming to me.
 Etsy made it easy.
-With very little time investment and almost no financial risk at stake I could have an online shop and start to sell my stuffed animals.
+With very little time investment and almost no financial risk at stake, I could have an online shop and start to sell my stuffed animals.
 It was an exciting time.

 My shop and Etsy itself are over 7 years old now and the online landscape has changed drastically.
 There are now dozens of sites that allow you to quickly and cheaply create online shops, no technical expertise required (Big Cartel and Goodsie are two that immediately come to mind as big hitters in the handmade community).
 And Etsy has grown.
 Okay, that’s a serious understatement.
 Etsy is now enormous.

 The vastness of Etsy brings with it a lot of positives.